DJDavid98/bsrpc/README.md

 Discord Rich Presence support for Beat Saber.

-Displays information about the current song (including ranked status), modifiers (as emojis), play/pause state, multi/singleplayer, current score, combo and accuracy be default.
+Displays information about the current song (including ranked status), modifiers (as emojis), play/pause state, multi/singleplayer, current score, combo and accuracy by default.
 Time left is also displayed while playing (speed modifiers are also accounted for).

+> [!IMPORTANT]
-Please wait around 30-60s after launching the game for the Rich Presence to appear, it can take some time after starting the game.
+> Please wait around 30-60s after launching the game for the Rich Presence to appear, it can take some time after starting the game.

 <div align="center">
     <img src="screenshots/card.png" height="300" alt="Discord account card showing the Beat Saber rich presence">